IgorDrgonec/VectorBT-Flask/docs/docs/examples/superfast-supertrend/pipelines-locked.md

 title: Pipelines
 ---

-# :material-lock-open: Superfast SuperTrend - Pipelines
+# :material-lock-open: SuperFast SuperTrend - Pipelines

 Most of the time, we not only care about the performance of all the deployed indicators, but about the health of the entire backtesting pipeline in general - having an ultrafast indicator